 - 1. All Pennsylvania motor vehicle statutes and ordinances are to be strictly observed, as well as the rules of the Association.
 Any violation of these motor vehicle rules may result in a citation, a fine, and possible legal action. - 2.
 The speed limit on all roads within Penn Estates is 25 mph. - 3.
-Careless Driving of any vehicle in a willful or wanton disregard for the safety of persons or property is prohibited.
-To include but are not limited to passing over a double line, passing a stopped bus, tailgating, and traveling in the wrong direction of traffic. - 4.
+Reckless Driving of any vehicle in a willful or wanton disregard for the safety of persons or property is prohibited.
+These include but are not limited to passing over a line, passing a stopped bus, tailgating, traveling in the wrong direction of traffic, and speeding in excess of double the speed limit. - 4.
 Fleeing or attempting to elude a Public Safety Officer When given a visual or audible signal to bring a vehicle to a stop, the driver of a motorized vehicle must bring his/her vehicle to a stop and shall not flee or attempt to elude a pursuing Public Safety Officer(s).
 The signal given by a Public Safety Officer may be given by hand, voice, emergency lights or siren.
-[Cross reference Article II Rules for General Conduct, # 5]. - 5.
-All motorists must stop when they encounter a stopped school bus with red signal lights flashing and stop arm extended.
-Additionally: - A. Motorists must stop at least ten (10) feet away from the bus; - B. Motorists must stop when approaching an intersection where a bus is stopped with red signal lights flashing and arm extended;

-- C. Motorists must wait until the red lights have stopped and the arm has been withdrawn before moving; - D. Motorists shall not move until all children have reached a place of safety. - 6.
+- 5. All motorists must stop when they encounter a stopped school bus with red signal lights flashing and stop arm extended.
+Additionally: - A. Motorists must stop at least ten (10) feet away from the bus; - B. Motorists must stop when approaching an intersection where a bus is stopped with red signal lights flashing and arm extended; - C. Motorists must wait until the red lights have stopped and the arm has been withdrawn before moving; - D. Motorists shall not move until all children have reached a place of safety. - 6.
 All motor vehicles shall be registered with a State, Territory, or District of Columbia and Penn Estates POA, and operators are to be licensed and insured.
 Driver must show driver's license and registration when requested.
 No unlicensed/unregistered vehicles are permitted within Penn Estates.
 License plates must be adhered to the vehicle and visible while being operated on Penn Estate roadways. - 7.
 All guest vehicles must display a vehicle access pass. - 8.
 All Terrain Vehicles (ATVs), including dirt bikes, are not permitted on any Penn Estates roads or in common areas.
 ATVs with standard plow attachments may be used for snow removal on private lots and may be transported in the community via trailer only.
 Violations of these ATV restrictions shall subject the owner to a fine as outlined in the PEPOA Fee Schedule. - 9.
 The owner of any vehicle must take measures to assure that the noise emitted from vehicles shall not be a disturbance to the Development.
 The vehicle owner shall be subject to a citation and possible fine if the noise is deemed excessive.
-[Cross reference Article II Rules for General Conduct, # 4(B)].
 If a vehicle cannot be operated without causing a noise disturbance, it may not be operated within Penn Estates. - 10.
-All contractors, real estate companies, and their employees may obtain a Contractor Pass from the Association.
-[Cross reference Article III Membership Identification and Access Control, Section (2) Vehicle Access, (F)]. - 11.
+All contractors, real estate companies, and their employees may obtain a Contractor Pass from the Association. - 11.
 All motor vehicles belonging to an Owner, household member, or rental resident must be registered with the Administration Office.
-Vehicle access cards may be purchased for individuals on the Owner's Registration form or a Rental Registration form at a fee to be established by the Board.
-[Cross reference Article III Membership Identification and Access Control, Section (2) Vehicle Access, (L)]. - 12.
+Vehicle access cards may be purchased for individuals on the Owner's Registration form or a Rental Registration form at a fee to be established by the Board. - 12.
 Vehicles approaching a stop sign must come to a complete stop before proceeding into the intersection.
 Rolling stops are not permitted. - 13.
-Battery operated wheelchairs/scooters used by physically challenged individuals registered with the Association, are authorized on Penn Estates roads. - 14.
-An appropriate helmet must be worn by children under the age of twelve (12) when riding a bicycle or scooter on the common areas.
-Helmets and pads are also suggested for skateboarders, roller skaters, and roller bladers.
+Battery operated wheelchairs/scooters used by physically challenged individuals registered with the Association, are authorized on Penn Estates roads.